lizobst/eBird-Trip-Planner/README.md

 ## Problem Statement

-Birders face a common challenge: *Where and when should I go to maximize my chances of seeing specific bird species?*
+Us birders face a common challenge: *Where and when should I go to maximize my chances of seeing specific bird species?*

 Traditional approaches rely on:
 - Anecdotal reports from other birders